 EarthCare will carry following instruments:

 The contract with EADS Astrium was signed in 2008 at an initial value of 263 million euros, with a launch scheduled for 2013.
-The development of ATLID was much delayed due to the ADM-Aeolus LIDAR problems, so that launch has slipped to late 2018.
+The development of ATLID was much delayed due to the ADM-Aeolus LIDAR problems, so that launch has slipped to late 2018 and then to 2022.

 |Type / Application: